A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Materials and Methods

 Physiologically realistic patterns of periodic axial strain and stimulation were applied to the whole muscle using the ergometer and stimulator \cite{Josephson1985, Tu2004submax}.
 For most trials, we recorded 100 cycles and images were collected at the same phase within each cycle.
 The first 10 cycles were not considered so that data were collected entirely under steady periodic conditions.
 Resulting $d_{10}$ measurements were averaged at each phase over the remaining 90 cycles.
-We used a whole, isolated muscle preparation to best recreate \textit{in vivo} conditions that occur during actual locomotion.
-The mean $d_{10}$ across preparations was $63\pm2$ $nm$.
+We used a whole, isolated muscle preparation to best recreate \textit{in vivo} conditions that occur during actual locomotion and report percent change relative to the mean across all preparations.
 Strain can be heterogeneous across the sarcomeres of an intact muscle undergoing contractions.
 While diffraction imaging averages over a small volume of sarcomeres (the beam was $\sim 30 \times 150$ $\mu{m}^2$), regional strain heterogeneity as well as variable degrees of local heating or damage due to x-ray imaging likely contribute to these different mean values.
-Because of this variation, we centered $d_{10}$ around each preparation's mean.
-Because the overall strains are $<10\%$ and the differences in strain much smaller, the absolute change (in nm) of $d_{10}$ was consistent across preparations.\\
+Because of this variation, we centered $d_{10}$ around each preparation's mean before calculating the percent change.\\